NadavLor/windbg-ext-mcp/README.md

 > Just type these questions in your LLM client:

 - What process is currently running?
-- Show me the stack trace of the current thread.
+- Show me the stack trace of the current thread
 - What's the address of explorer.exe's PEB?
-- Display the EPROCESS structure at 0xffff8e0e481d7080.
+- Display the EPROCESS structure at 0xffff8e0e481d7080
-- List all running processes.
+- List all running processes
-- Show me the IDT.
+- Show me the IDT
-- Analyze the current exception.
+- Analyze the current exception

 The LLM assistant will:
 - Select the best MCP tool